No man's land: Cold War

 During the Cold War, one example of "no man's land" was the territory close to the Iron Curtain.
-Officially the territory belonged to the Eastern Bloc countries, but over the entire Iron Curtain there were several wide tracts of uninhabited land, several hundred meters (yards) in width, containing watch towers, minefields, unexploded bombs, and other such debris.
-Would-be escapees from Eastern Bloc countries who successfully scaled the border fortifications could still be apprehended or shot by border guards in the zone.
+Officially the territory belonged to the Eastern Bloc countries, but over the entire Iron Curtain, there were several wide tracts of uninhabited land, several hundred meters (yards) in width, containing watch towers, minefields, unexploded bombs, and other such debris.
+Would-be escapees from Eastern Bloc countries who successfully scaled the border fortifications could still be apprehended or shot on sight by border guards in the zone.
+One notable incident was the killing of Peter Fechter, shot whilst attempting to cross the Berlin Wall into West Berlin.